MurrayGroves/WTNV-Bot/README.md

   Commands can be viewed through ```<commands```

 ### New Status Every 60 Seconds:
+  Bot chooses a random command:reply to be status message every 60 seconds

 ### New Podcast Announcement:
   Bot automatically announces when a new episode of the podcast is released.